SCOPE OF THIS CHAPTER

 Section 17 (10) states that a child shall be taken to be in need if:

-- The child is unlikely to achieve or maintain, or to have the opportunity of achieving or maintaining, a reasonable standard of health or development without the provision for him of services by a local authority under this Part;
+- The child is unlikely to achieve or maintain, or to have the opportunity of achieving or maintaining, a reasonable standard of health or development without the provision of services by a local authority under this Part;

 - The child's heath or development is likely to be significantly impaired, or further impaired, without the provision or such services; or